Vandetanib is taken once daily. You can swallow the tablet with a drink of water or allow it to disperse in half a glass of plain water.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Caprelsa® 100 mg and 300 mg film coated tablets; AstraZeneca UK Limited, The electronic Medicines Compendium.
-Dated December 2013.
+Manufacturer's PIL, Caprelsa® 100 mg and 300 mg film coated tablets; Sanofi Genzyme, The electronic Medicines Compendium.
+Dated November 2022.